fred3m/toyz/_sources/viewer.txt

 Image Viewer Controls
 =====================
 By default the image viewer has 5 sets of controls but it is possible for a user to create and modify these groups by creating a :ref:`custom_toy`.
+For example, the `Astro-Toyz <https://github.com/fred3m/astro-toyz>`_ package adds controls that allow the user to view WCS, make surface plots from part of an image, and align images based on their WCS.

 Image Controls
 --------------
 These green colored controls are used to open and navigate through a single image.
+For now these only work for FITS images that have multipe frames but eventually this will navigate through the directory that holds the current image.

 Load Image
 ^^^^^^^^^^